Berkeley Primary School EAL Practice

 If you would like to find out more, please come and see us.
 We are very proud that there are currently seventeen different languages spoken in our school!

-This is our policy for EAL:
+These are our aims for EAL:

 - To promote equality of opportunity for all learners for whom English is an additional language.